Regulated product stewardship

 • It is estimated that by 2030 that number could reach 84,000 each year.

-• Mis-managed large batteries also pose risk of fire and if they end up in the landfill or the environment toxins such as heavy metals are released.
+• Mismanaged large batteries also pose risk of fire and if they end up in the landfill or the environment toxins such as heavy metals are released.

 Refrigerants and other synthetic greenhouse gases

-Farm plastics and Agrichemicals and their containers (farm waste)
+Farm plastics and agrichemicals and their containers

-Electrical and Electronic Products (e-waste)
+Electrical and electronic products (e-waste)

 TechCollect NZ has led the co-design process for an e-waste product stewardship scheme.

-On 27 June 2023, TechCollect NZ published recommendations for Aotearoa New Zealand’s e-product stewardship scheme.
+In June 2023, TechCollect NZ published recommendations for Aotearoa New Zealand’s e-product stewardship scheme.

 See TechCollect NZ for further information.